jeffuntalan/exploding-chickens/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: rak3rman

 ---
 *NOTE: If an error occurs during game play, treat the occurrence as if it was a crime scene.
 Stop playing immediately and report the bug as fast as possible.
-Make sure to fill in the game info below.
-Thanks.*
+Make sure to fill in the game info below.*

 **Describe the bug**
 A clear and concise description of what the bug is.